 1. Aims and Scope

-The JCLI’s scope is global and the journal endeavors to publish high quality research that contributes to the literature and/or has an impact on macro-economic policy aimed at enhancing social & economic welfare.
-Research papers are welcome from both central bank and non-central bank practitioners, academics, and policy makers regardless of their institutional affiliation and geographic location.
+The JCLI’s scope is global, and the journal endeavours to publish high-quality research that contributes to the literature and/or impacts macro-economic policy aimed at enhancing social & economic welfare.
+Research papers are welcome from central and non-central bank practitioners, academics, and policymakers, regardless of their institutional affiliation and geographic location.

 The JCLI employs a double-blind manuscript review process.
 With a double‐blind review approach, the identity of both the author(s) and reviewer are unknown to both parties.